Hot Wheels: Sizzlers

 Sizzlers are charged with four or two D battery chargers called the Juice Machine and Goose Pump respectively.
 Later, the Power Pit was introduced—which was an electric charger that plugged into any household AC outlet and resembled a race track garage or pit stop.
 A 90-second charge of the tiny internal NiCad battery gives up to five minutes of useful run time.
 It was claimed by advertisers that the 90-second charge time was "the longest minute and a half in a kid's life" as they waited impatiently for the car to charge sufficiently to get back into the race.

 The Sizzler electric technology spun off into the Hotline Trains, which ran on track similar to regular Hot Wheels, and the Earthshakers construction vehicles.
 Both lines of vehicles were charged using the Sizzler Juice Machine or Power Pit.

 In the 1990s, Mattel's trademark on the "Sizzlers" name had lapsed and toy company Playing Mantis released a new Sizzlers line based around NASCAR stock car models and copied the Fat Track as the "Stocker 400" and "Mach 500" track sets to capitalize on the booming popularity of NASCAR in that decade.
 The Juice Machine was renamed the "Mega-Charger" and incorporated a more efficient "trickle charge" rather than the "dump charge" of the original machines.
 Interest in the toys began to increase once again.
 They were taken off the market after Mattel filed a lawsuit against Playing Mantis.
 However, Sizzlers returned again in 2006, when Mattel struck an exclusive deal with Target stores to re-release Sizzlers cars, the "Big O" Fat track, Juice Machine and car carrying case—all in the original packaging from the 1970s.
 As of January 2009, the Sizzlers line has been discontinued by Target.

-In 2011, Sizzlers have been re-released as Cars 2 characters, and were sold at Target stores.
+In 2011, Sizzlers were re-released as Cars 2 characters, and were sold at Target stores.
 This line was called Charge Ups and released under the Mattel brand name but not as part of the Hot Wheels line.